OSM-Interrail-Planner/osm_interrail_planner/README.md

 # Interrail planer

 ## The basic challenge
-We want to create an application where a user can easily plan his/her route for an interrail trip based on his preferences of selected cities in Portugal.
+This application allows a user to easily plan his/her best route for an interrail trip based on his preferences of selected european cities.
-The system should collect railway data from an API connected to OpenStreetMap and calculate the optimal route between the chosen multiple cities.
-Then this should be visualised for the user on a map.
+The program collects data on railway, city, stations, cultural sites and natural parks from OpenStreetMap via the Overpass API, and calculates the optimal (shortest) route between the multiple cities.
+The whole programm is runned in python, with a web interface for the user and the final results, including the optimal route and recommendations about further destinations on the way are visualised on a web map.

 ## Data
 The extracted OpenStreetMap (OSM) data should contain at least line features for the railways and point features for the train station.
 This will be transformed into a network to perform routing analyses on.